IGVF-DACC/igvf-ui/README.md

 $ docker compose up
 ```

-Clone the igvf-ui repo, and then make sure the Docker container’s npm packages have built.
-You only need to do this step when you first install igvf-ui, or when you modify its package.json dependencies:
+Clone the `igvf-ui` repo, and then make sure the Docker container’s npm packages have built.
+You only need to do this step when you first install `igvf-ui`, or when you modify its `package.json` dependencies:

 ```bash
 $ docker compose build